Teenage Girl Shot And Killed In Lancaster Neighborhood, Police Searching For Suspect

 LANCASTER (CBSLA) — A teenage girl was shot and killed in a residential neighborhood in Lancaster on Tuesday evening.

-According to Los Angeles County Fire, the fire department was called to the 1700 block of West Avenue J15 around 5:30 p.m. to reports of a shooting.
+According to the Los Angeles Sheriff’s Department, the girl was fatally shot around 5:45 p.m. in the 1700 block of West Avenue J15.

-Before fire crews arrived, they were canceled by sheriffs who alerted them that the victim had been taken to a hospital by a civilian.
+Police said the girl’s 18-year-old brother Eddie Alvirez has been named the suspect in the homicide investigation.
+Police said he fled the scene on foot following the shooting.

+The victim, who has not been identified, was taken to Antelope Valley Hospital by her uncle where she was pronounced dead.

 Anyone with information about this incident is encouraged to contact the Los Angeles County Sheriff’s Department’s Homicide Bureau at (323) 890-5500.